 For young (and old) children, a great calming classroom tool that supports learning, social participation, and school tasks is the calm down corner.
 A calming corner in the classroom can be a great sensory strategy to support emotional regulation needs in students.
+It’s a place to calm or re-organize in a personal bubble, meeting regulation needs so learning can happen.
 Let’s go over fun calm down corner ideas to support various regulation needs in the classroom.

 Calm Down Corner